Louce/portfolio-1/README.md

 ## Core Features

--   **Kinetic Hero**: A dynamic "Living Ink Sculpture" typography effect in the hero section that subtly reacts to the user's cursor.
+-   **Kinetic Hero**: A dynamic "Living Ink Sculpture" typography effect for the main headline and an animated, cycling sub-headline that subtly reacts to the user's cursor.
--   **Animated Sections**: Fluid section transitions using Framer Motion, creating an unfolding narrative effect.
+-   **Animated Sections**: Fluid section transitions using Framer Motion, creating an unfolding narrative effect as users scroll or navigate.
+-   **Interactive About Section**: Features animated text and an image, along with a "Download Resume" button.
--   **Skill Graph**: An interactive skill showcase where hovering over a core skill reveals related sub-skills.
+-   **Interactive Skills Graph**: A skill showcase where hovering over a core skill reveals related sub-skills and descriptions.
--   **Project Gallery**: A card-based gallery for project showcases, with detailed modals.
+-   **Project Gallery with Carousels**: A card-based gallery for project showcases, with detailed modals that include carousels to display multiple project media (images/videos).
--   **Interactive Form**: A contact form with subtle micro-interactions and social media links.
+-   **Interactive Contact Form**: A clean contact form with `react-hook-form` and `zod` validation, plus social media links.
+-   **Feedback Section**: A prototype feature allowing users to (mock) log in/sign up and submit, view, and delete their feedback, persisted using browser `localStorage`.
--   **Modern Architecture**: Adherence to DRY principles and a barrel-style folder structure for clarity and maintainability.
+-   **Modern Architecture**: Adherence to DRY principles and a clear, modular folder structure with barrel-style exports for maintainability.

 ## Technical Stack